jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 ## Introduction

-Characters, even heroes like you, must empower themselves to change the world.
+Characters, even heroes like you, must empower themselves before they can change the world.
 Luke Skywalker had to learn the Force, to go up against Darth Vader.
 Neo had to learn the Matrix, to fight the agents.
-Cinderella had to call up a fairy godmother.
-We can go on and on, the hero of the story needs to master the real world before they can defeat the antagonists fighting to keep it the same.
+Cinderella had to call up a fairy godmother, to meet her prince.
+We can go on and on.
+The hero of the story needs to master the real world before they can defeat the antagonists fighting to keep it the same.

 Before you can confront the villian of our story, and change our ruling philosophy, you must learn where they come from.
 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.